alanpaxton/alanpaxton.github.io/java-benchmarks.md

 ![Copy out JNI Get - TODO - replace the plots](./analysis/get_benchmarks/fig_1024_1_copyout_nopoolbig.png).

-#### Conclusion
+### PutJNIBenchmark

+We benchmarked `Put` methods in a similar synthetic fashion.
+Similar conclusions apply; using `GetElements` is the least-performance way of implementing transfers to/from Java objects in C++/JNI.

+## Lessons from Synthetic API

-Performance analysis shows that for `get()`, fetching into allocated `byte[]` is just as efficient as any other mechanism.
+Performance analysis shows that for `get()`, fetching into allocated `byte[]` is equally as efficient as any other mechanism.
 Copying out or otherwise using the result is straightforward and efficient.
 Using `byte[]` avoids the manual memory management required with direct `nio.ByteBuffer`s, which extra work does not appear to provide any gain.
-A C++ implementation using the `GetRegion` JNI method is probably to be preferred to using `GetCritical` because while their performance is equal, `GetRegion` abstracts slightly further the operations we want to use.
+A C++ implementation using the `GetRegion` JNI method is probably to be preferred to using `GetCritical` because while their performance is equal, `GetRegion` is a higher-level/simpler abstraction.

 Vitally, whatever JNI transfer mechanism is chosen, the buffer allocation mechanism and pattern is crucial to achieving good performance.
 We experimented